Chris Barrie: Early life and career

-Barrie was born in Hanover, Lower Saxony, West Germany, to a father who was serving in the British Army, and attended Methodist College Belfast boarding school in Northern Ireland.
+Barrie was born on 28 March 1960 in Hanover, Lower Saxony, West Germany, to a father who was serving in the British Army, and later attended Methodist College, a boarding school, in Belfast, Northern Ireland.
 After dropping out of his Combined Studies course at Brighton Polytechnic, he became a grave filler.
 He began his television career as a sports personality impersonator on The David Essex Showcase in 1982.

 He adopted the surname "Barrie" as there was already an actor named Chris Brown on the Equity UK lists.
 He was a regular on Saturday Live, amongst performers like Fry and Laurie, Rik Mayall and Ben Elton.
 Barrie provided the voice of Ronald Reagan in the pop song "Two Tribes" by Frankie Goes to Hollywood, as well as various vocalizations for other tracks by FGTH and Art of Noise.
-He also appeared as an impressionist on the BBC's Carrott's Lib between 1983 and 1984, and he starred in his own sketch show Pushing Up Daisies (re-titled Coming Next for the following season) from 1984 to 1985 alongside Hale and Pace and Carla Mendonça.
+He also appeared as an impressionist on the BBC's Carrott's Lib between 1983 and 1984, and he starred in his own sketch show Pushing Up Daisies (re-titled Coming Next for the following series) from 1984 to 1985 alongside Hale and Pace and Carla Mendonça.
 In 1987, he appeared as a French Revolutionary in Blackadder the Third (episode "Nob and Nobility") and did various parts in The Young Ones both as an actor and a voice-over.

 Red Dwarf

-Barrie has played the character Arnold J. Rimmer in all twelve series of Red Dwarf, appearing in almost every episode of the series, absent only for a period during series 7.
+Barrie played the character Arnold J. Rimmer in all twelve series of Red Dwarf, appearing in almost every episode of the series, absent only for a period during series 7.
 When an unsold pilot for an American version of the show was produced, Barrie was invited to reprise his role as Rimmer.
 He passed up the offer because of the constraint of the five-series contract.

-He starred in the 2020 special Red Dwarf: The Promised Land, alongside the main cast of Craig Charles, Danny John-Jules and Robert Llewellyn (Series 3–present).
+He starred in the 2020 special Red Dwarf: The Promised Land, alongside the main cast of Craig Charles, Danny John-Jules and Robert Llewellyn.

 In addition to starring in the TV series, Barrie also narrated the first two Red Dwarf books, Infinity Welcomes Careful Drivers (1992) and Better Than Life (1995), including using his vocal talents to recreate the voices of the other characters, as they sound in the show.

 The Brittas Empire

 Barrie played Gordon Brittas, the title role in The Brittas Empire, a BBC sitcom running from January 1991 to February 1997 for seven series, with 52 episodes, including two Christmas specials.
 Brittas was the well-meaning but incompetent manager of Whitbury New Town Leisure Centre.
 Each episode featured a disastrous occurrence, which Brittas was sure he could sort out, oblivious to the fact he was usually its cause.

+Barrie also appeared as Brittas in the stand alone fitness mini-series Get Fit with Brittas in 1997.

 In 2014, Barrie reprised his role as Gordon Brittas in the music video for Little Mix's version of "Word Up!".

-In 2017 the cast reunited for the reopening of Ringwood Leisure centre where a lot of the series was recorded.
+In 2017, the cast reunited for the reopening of Ringwood Leisure centre where a lot of the series was recorded.